-Up to \$100,000,000 of Enterprise Community Impact Notes
+Up to \$100,000,000 of Enterprise Community Impact Notes July 31, 2024[†]

-July 31, 2023

 Enterprise Community Impact Notes

 Total Aggregate Offering \$100,000,000

 Term / Maturity Various terms of 1 to 15 years

-Interest Rate Interest rates will be fixed and will be set at the time of purchase, as set forth in the interest rate sheet.
+Interest Rate Interest rates will be fixed for the term of the Note and will be set at the time of purchase, as set forth in the interest rate sheet that accompanies this prospectus.

 Minimum Investment Requirements \$5,000

 Status Unsecured Debt

-\Proceeds from the sale of Notes are not used to pay sales commissions or any other Enterprise operating expenses.
+^{}Proceeds from the sale of Notes are not used to pay sales commissions or any other Enterprise operating expenses.